Ramy-Uptown/Uptown-FS/README.md

 - Added .devcontainer/devcontainer.json with forwardPorts and postStartCommand.
 - Vite HMR configured for Codespaces (wss + origin).
 - Docker Compose passes Codespaces env vars into client service.
+- Inventory deals page now shows a clear empty-state message for sales roles.
+It explains that units only appear after: (1) Financial Admin creates drafts linked to a Unit Model with approved standard pricing, and (2) Financial Manager approves the drafts to mark them AVAILABLE.
+This helps when inventory appears in Admin pages but not under Deals → Inventory.

 ---